apache/mynewt-site/docs/os/tutorials/add_repos.md

 <br>

+### Repo Versions Available

-A `repository.yml` file contains information to match this version request into a git branch to fetch for your project.
+A `repository.yml` file contains information to match a version request into a git branch to fetch for your project.

-Its up to the repository maintainer to map these to branches of the repository.
+It's up to the repository maintainer to map these to branches of the repository.
 For example, let's say in a fictitious repository the following are defined.